Chuckatuck Agricultural Club

 The Club grew to a membership of 51 during the thirties.
 The focus was on Public Health issues with lectures given by distinguished physicians.
 Departmental work stressing educational and garden activities was taken on.

-On the 25th anniversary of federation in 1952, the club attained distinction in uniting four communities—Chuckatuck, Crittenden/Eclipse, King’s Fork and Everets under our motto “Our Community – a Better Place to Live”.
+On the 25th anniversary of the federation in 1952, the club attained distinction in uniting four communities—Chuckatuck, Crittenden/Eclipse, King’s Fork, and Everets under our motto “Our Community – a Better Place to Live”.

-Junto Woman’s Club began its 50th anniversary of Federation in the same spirit of community involvement by forming a committee to study the means of upgrading telephone service in Crittenden.
-Junto was a leader in the successful effort to petition the State Corporation Commission to extend telephone service for the Crittenden area residents.
-Establishment of this service entitled residents to call downtown Suffolk, their seat of city government, toll-free for the first time.
+Junto Woman’s Club began its 50th anniversary of the Federation in the same spirit of community involvement by forming a committee to study the means of upgrading telephone service in Crittenden.
+The Junto Club was a leader in the successful effort to petition the State Corporation Commission to extend telephone service for the Crittenden area residents.
+The establishment of this service entitled residents to call downtown Suffolk, their seat of city government, toll-free for the first time.

 In 1977 three members formed a steering committee to determine if there was adequate interest to charter a Junior Woman’s Club.
 Invitations were sent to outstanding young women and invited to join.
 Forty-five women met for the first time and voted unanimously to organize a Junior Woman’s Club.
 Six months later a record 70 juniors were listed as charter members of the federated Nansemond Junior Woman’s Club.

 In 1983 there was a request from a board member of the Morgan Memorial Library in Suffolk to establish a library station in Chuckatuck with a goal of a collection of 2000 books.
 One of our members and her husband, Georgia Anne and T. A. Saunders, donated the needed location at the Saunders Supply Company.
-The Morgan Memorial Library helped volunteers organize and catalogue 600 books.
-Seven members from the Club volunteered untold hours towards the opening of the new library station.
-On April 26, 1983 the Chuckatuck Library opened at 2:00 p.m. with thirty-one patrons.
-Our club’s fifty year old dream had finally been realized.
+The Morgan Memorial Library helped volunteers organize and catalog 600 books.
+Seven members of the Club volunteered untold hours towards the opening of the new library station.
+On April 26, 1983, the Chuckatuck Library opened at 2:00 p.m. with thirty-one patrons.
+Our club’s fifty-year-old dream had finally been realized.

 After serving as president of the Junto Woman’s Club and 1st Vice President of the Southside District, Mrs. Jennifer Bradshaw became President of the Southside District for the 1988-1990 administration.
 Our club continues to support the district and state federation by supporting the projects of each.
 We always have representation at the district and state meetings.